ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/install/convert-to-v3alpha1.md

 # Convert Configuration to `getambassador.io/v3alpha1`

-Once your $productName$ $version$ installation is running, it is **strongly recommended** that you convert your existing configuration resources from `getambassador.io/v2` to `getambassador.io/v3alpha1`.
+Once your Emissary $version$ installation is running, it is **strongly recommended** that you convert your existing configuration resources from `getambassador.io/v2` to `getambassador.io/v3alpha1`.

 <Alert severity="info">
   While it is not necessary to convert all your resources to <code>getambassador.io/v3alpha1</code>
-  immediately, you should ultimately update them all for full functionality with $productName$
+  immediately, you should ultimately update them all for full functionality with Emissary
 </Alert>

-In general, the best way to convert any resource is to start with `kubectl get`: using `kubectl get -o yaml` on any `getambassador.io/v2` resource will cause $productName$ to translate it to a `getambassador.io/v3alpha1` resource.
+In general, the best way to convert any resource is to start with `kubectl get`: using `kubectl get -o yaml` on any `getambassador.io/v2` resource will cause Emissary to translate it to a `getambassador.io/v3alpha1` resource.
 You can then verify that the `getambassador.io/v3alpha1` resource looks correct and re-apply it, which will convert the stored copy to `getambassador.io/v3alpha1`.